ripple-alpha/ripple-alpha-lib/docs/index.md

 # Introduction

-RippleAPI (ripple-lib) is the official client library to the XLA Ledger.
+RippleAPI (ripple-alpha-lib) is the official client library to the XLA Ledger.
 Currently, RippleAPI is only available in JavaScript/TypeScript.

 Using RippleAPI, you can: